 Having difficulties with a new workplace culture is not only uncomfortable.
 It can be bad for your emotional, psychological and physical health.
 However, despite how strong and valid the desire may be to turn tail and run, it’s not always an option.
 So, what can you do to make a challenging workplace culture work for you?

 5 tips for dealing with a difficult workplace culture

 Rather than jumping to find flaws in your workplace culture to validate your discomfort, give the organization a fair chance to prove you wrong.
 Take time to objectively observe the existing culture.
 Nayoung Won, a career adviser with the University of Washington’s Information School , indicates that neutral conversations with current coworkers and former employees can yield much-needed perspective.

-“Individual conversations allow you to ask questions that weren’t available on websites or brochures, from people who were on the ground engrossed in the work environment,” Won told MSN.
+“Individual conversations allow you to ask questions that weren’t available on websites or brochures, from people who were on the ground engrossed in the work environment,” Won told CNBC.
 “Similar to how websites like Yelp, Airbnb, or Glassdoor provide actual feedback from users, these conversations provide additional data points about personal experiences.”

 “Seek to understand the existing culture, talking with those who have been at the organization longer and asking lots of unassuming questions,” she continued.
 “Once you understand what the existing culture or norms are, you can begin to brainstorm culturally appropriate ways to share your perspectives.”

 2. Develop Credibility

 Once you have an objective perspective on the big picture encompassing the company’s culture, you can begin considering ways you can implement meaningful and sustainable changes.